Jean Baudrillard: Biography

 Baudrillard was born in Reims, northeastern France, on 27 July 1929.
 His grandparents were farm workers and his father a gendarme.
-During high school (at the Lycée at Reims), he became aware of pataphysics via philosophy professor Emmanuel Peillet, which is said to be crucial for understanding Baudrillard's later thought.
+During high school (at the Lycée at Reims), he became aware of 'pataphysics, a parody of the philosophy of science, via philosophy professor Emmanuel Peillet (1914-1973), which is said to be crucial for understanding Baudrillard's later thought.
 He became the first of his family to attend university when he moved to Paris to attend the Sorbonne.
 There he studied German language and literature, which led him to begin teaching the subject at several different lycées, both Parisian and provincial, from 1960 until 1966.